About 350 Bay Area Action

 350.org is building a global grassroots movement to solve the climate crisis via online campaigns, grassroots organizing, and leading mass public actions from the bottom up by thousands of volunteer organizers in over 188 countries.
 350 means climate safety.

 Part of the global network of local 350.org groups, 350 Bay Area Action takes political action to stabilize and protect our climate through deep reductions in carbon emissions.
-If you live in the San Francisco Bay Area and seek information, and/or are concerned and want to be part of the solution, we invite you to donate and join our grassroots team.
+If you live in the San Francisco Bay Area and seek information, and/or are concerned and want to be part of the solution, we invite you to donate to or join our grassroots team.